HOME MATTERS FOR FLORIDA 2016

-The Florida Housing Coalition released “Home Matters for Florida Report 2015” during the Sadowski Housing Coalition’s February 25 press conference, in support of a national “Home Matters” initiative to educate the public and policymakers about the value of housing when it comes to health, education and the economy.
-View the full “Home Matters for Florida Report 2015.”
+On January 7, the Florida Housing Coalition released “Home Matters for Florida Report 2016” during the Sadowski Housing Coalition’s press conference, in support of a national “Home Matters” initiative to educate the public and policymakers about the value of housing when it comes to health, education and the economy.
+View the full “Home Matters for Florida Report 2016.”
 To view a PDF of the publication, click here.

-- Florida’s economy is dominated by low-wage jobs, particularly in the service industry.
+– Low-wage jobs are prevalent in Florida’s economy.
 In many occupations, workers do not earn enough to rent a modest apartment or buy their first home.

 Why does home matter?